Cal Answers

 What do I do if I unsuccessfully try to log in too many times?

-Five consecutive invalid login attempts will lock the account.
+After five consecutive invalid login attempts, your account will be locked.
 Your account will be released/reset after 30 minutes, so try again then.

 Will my Cal Answers session end after a certain time?